Medically reviewed by Lin-Lin Liu, PA on June 29, 2026.

 The size and girth of a patient’s phalloplasty results from the unique plan you make with your surgeon during a free in-person consultation.
 An in-person consultation is required to determine candidacy for a phalloplasty operation.
 Generally speaking, the size of the patient’s body (specifically the skin flap donor site) can limit the size of the phallus.

-Nerve regeneration can start as early as three weeks after surgery, but it is different for every patient.
+Nerve regeneration can start as early as three weeks after surgery, but is different for every patient.
 As nerves regenerate, patients may experience tingling sensations in the site until they heal after a few months.
 Some patients experience no nerve regeneration at all.

 Whether sensation is tactile or erogenous (heightened), it will generally be felt equally along the entire penis.
 The radial forearm flap (RFF) and anterolateral thigh flap (ALT) phalloplasty can give patients a heightened, erogenous sensation in their penis since the nerves used in the donor site (the forearm or the outer thigh) allow for more sensation.